 ‘Do you think this case is related to the young female rape victim who was admitted to hospital last Monday morning…?’
 Matt asked.
 ‘She claimed her attacker tried to strangle her.’

-If Matt want his plan to succeed, it was in his best interest the SDPD link the cases.
+If Matt wanted his plan to succeed, it was in his best interest the SDPD linked the cases.

 Tom looked at Frank.
 He scratched his forehead as his mouth turned downwards.
 ‘We hadn’t…ah, connected them just yet,’ Tom said.